Need to talk? Call 1800 882 436.

 When you start to have sex again is a personal decision.
 It might be some time before you want to have sex.

-If you've had a birth injury, speak to your doctor about their recommendations.
-They will consider your specific circumstances, so let them know if you experience any ongoing pain.
+If you've had a serious birth injury, speak to your doctor about their recommendations.
+They will consider your specific circumstances.
+It's also important to let them know if you experience any ongoing pain or have any other concerns.

 What follow-up appointments should I have?

-Follow-up appointments with your doctor or midwife are important, particularly as some symptoms can take time to either settle down, or show up.
-For example, they may want to see you a few weeks after delivery and then a few months later.
+Follow-up appointments with your doctor or midwife are important, especially as some symptoms can take time to settle down or show up.
+For example, they may want to see you a few weeks after birth and then again a few months later.
 Make sure you understand your follow up plan before you leave the hospital.

-If you have had a birth injury, you may be at more risk of it happening again with your next baby.
+If you have had a birth injury, depending on the cause and severity of your injury, you may be at a higher risk of it happening again in a future pregnancy.
 Your doctor will talk to you about your options for your next birth.

-If you experience any ongoing symptoms, such as pelvic pain or bladder and bowel problems, you should see your doctor.
+If you have any ongoing symptoms, such as pelvic pain or bladder and bowel problems, you should see your doctor.

 Resources and support